 A physician (M.D. – Medical Doctor or D.O. – Doctor of Osteopathic Medicine), nurse practitioner, clinical nurse specialist or physician assistant, as allowed under state law, who provides, coordinates or helps a patient access a range of health care services.

 Some Medicaid services and benefits require a health care provider to complete a form or make a phone call that gives permission to get extra services and supplies if you have a special health care need.
 If you have questions about prior authorizations please contact your health care provider or the Medicaid Customer Contact Center at 1-800-221-3943 / TDD 1-800-659-2656.
 Hours: Monday-Friday, 7:30 a.m. to 5:15 p.m. (closed state holidays).

 - Qualifying Life Event

 A change in your life that can make you eligible for a Special Enrollment Period to enroll in health coverage.
-Examples of qualifying life events are moving to a new state, changes in your income, and changes in your family size (for example, if you marry, divorce, have a baby, or become pregnant).
+Examples of qualifying life events are moving to a new state, changes in your income, and changes in your family size (for example, if you marry, divorce or have a baby).